oxan/hapt/README.md

 With the `wifi_interfaces` option, it is possible to specify the wireless interfaces that must be monitored.
 This can be used (for example) to ignore devices on a guest network.

+By listing MAC addresses in the `track_mac_address` option, it is possible to whitelist MAC addresses which are tracked.
+This prevents uninteresting devices from being synchronized with Home Assistant and cluttering the entity registry.

 ### Running
 After modifying the configuration, you must restart the service by `service hapt restart`.
 This can also be done from the LuCi interface (System > Startup).
 HAPT prints log messages to the system log, so that you can verify it is working